icicleio/icicle/src/Socket/README.md

 Option | Type | Description
 :-- | :-- | :--
 `backlog` | `int` | Connection backlog size.
-Note that operating system setting `SOMAXCONN` may set an upper limit and may need to be changed to allow a larger backlog size.
+Note that the operating system variable `SOMAXCONN` may set an upper limit and may need to be changed to allow a larger backlog size.
 `pem` | `string` | Path to PEM file containing certificate and private key to enable SSL on client connections.
 `passphrase` | `string` | PEM passphrase if applicable.
 `name` | `string` | Name to use as SNI identifier.
 If not set, name will be guessed based on `$host`.